DeepTempo/docs/docs/onPremUse.md

 ## Prerequisites
 You will also need to run the inference as shown here in order for there to be any data to analyze.

-## 1. Accessing Forensichat
+## 1. Accessing the UI

-To access and use Forensichat, follow these steps:
+To access and use Tempo, follow these steps:

 1. Navigate to the Tempo app URL.
 This would have been configured by you during install.
-2. The Forensichat interface will load, showing the available features and options.
+2. The Tempo interface will load, showing the available features and options.

 ## 2. Running inference: